 Why worker productivity has fallen in the U.S.

-The relationship between workers and employers has been the subject of a lot of debate and drama this year, and now it is starting to show up in economic data.
-And the results are anything but quiet.
-NPR's Stacey Vanek Smith reports.
+The relationship between workers and employers has been the subject of much debate.
+Now it's starting to show up in productivity data.
+NPR's Stacey Vanek Smith on what it means for the health of the economy.

-STACEY VANEK SMITH, BYLINE: Brian Bouser is 22.
+STACEY VANEK SMITH, BYLINE: Brian Bowser (ph) is 22.
 He just graduated from the University of Louisville, but he has been working for years, most recently at a rental car company.

-BRIAN BOUSER: I really liked that it paid pretty well when I was making, like, $25 an hour.
+BRIAN BOWSER: I really liked that it paid pretty well when I was making, like, $25 an hour.

 VANEK SMITH: Brian started at the agency last year, and he needed the work.
 He'd been laid off from a previous job at the start of the pandemic, and he had bills and tuition.
 Brian worked hard, got along with everybody.
 But one day in the middle of art history, he got this text from his boss.